yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 and predict the future.
 But it's not what a PM is paid for.
 Indeed, a bad PM goes around the office and calls [multiple meetings]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %}) a day.
-This is also known as "staying on top of things"&mdash;a perfect term to define an amateur PM.
+This is also known as "staying on top of things"---a perfect term to define an amateur PM.
 A bad PM _becomes_ the future, instead of predicting it.
 He [micromanages]({% pst 2015/sep/2015-09-22-micromanagement %}) the team by telling everybody what to do, since this is the easiest way to know what will happen and when, in the short-term.
 But the long-term future